Secret Nation: Cast

+Joey Smallwood and Louis St. Laurent appear uncredited in archival footage of the signing of the Confederation Agreement in 1949.
+Peter Cashin appears uncredited in archival audio of the pre-Confederation debates.

 Production

 The film was produced by Paul Pope, with executive producer Don Haig.

 The film was shot in Petty Harbour and St. John's, Newfoundland, Canada in the late Fall.
 Filming took just over 6 weeks.
-Production companies involved were Black Spot and Newfoundland Independent Filmmakers Co-Operative.
+The production companies involved were Black Spot and Newfoundland Independent Filmmakers Co-Operative.

 The cast and crew consisted of upwards of 80 people.
-They were very well taken care of.
-Members had comfortable facilities with regular catered breaks.
-The process was very well organized.
-Cast and crew members where easily transported to locations and all fees where a quick and easy system.

 The cost of filming was nearly $2 million with $1.8 million coming from pre-sale provided by First Choice and CBC.